Ana Fernández / SEO

 1. Who are you talking to?

-You can't create good content if you don't know exactly who you're doing it for.
+You can't create good content if you don't know exactly who you're making it for.

-• What level of knowledge do you have?
+• What level of knowledge do they have?

-• What real problems do you need to solve?
+• What real problems do they need to solve?

-• What tone of voice is natural or reliable for you?
+• What tone of voice feels natural or trustworthy to them?

-Don't talk like a brand.
-Speak like someone who understands the person on the other side.
+Don't speak as a brand.
+Speak as someone who understands the person on the other side.

-2. What does that audience want to know (and at what time)?
+2. What does that audience want to know (and when)?

-A common mistake is to create content without considering the user's moment in the decision process.
-Therefore, it is key Map the route and align your content to each stage:
+A common mistake is creating content without considering the user's stage in the decision-making process.
+That's why it's key to map the journey and align your content to each stage:

 • Discovery: educational articles, lists, explanatory videos.